telemachus/notes/lua/programming-in-lua-2nd-ed/programming-in-lua-2nd-ed.md

 a collection each time that the program calls the function.

 Iterators must maintain state between iterations.
-Otherwise, they wouldn't know where they were or when to end.
-Closures can provide the necessary state since they can create state in the enclosing environment.
-Since the closure will need non-local variables, "a closure construction typically involves two
-functions: the closure itself and a *factory*, the function that creates the closure" (55).
+Otherwise, they wouldn't know where they are in a collection or when to end.
+Closures can provide the necessary state since they create non-local variables in the enclosing environment.
+Since the closure will need non-local variables, "a closure construction typically involves two functions: the closure itself and a *factory*, the function that creates the closure" (55).
 He gives the following example.

 ```lua
 function values(t)